alexgolec/tda-api/docs/order-builder.rst

 Composite Orders
 ++++++++++++++++

-``tda-api`` supports composite order strategies, in which execution of one orders has an effect on another:
+``tda-api`` supports composite order strategies, in which execution of one order has an effect on another:

  * ``OCO``, or "one cancels other" orders, consist of a pair of orders where